Secrets of Bhootaraadhana in Karavali | #daiva #coastalindia #kaantara

 As the devotional song goes -

-"Varaaha Rooppam Daiva Varishtam ....
-Shiva sambhoota Bhuvi sanjaatha."
+"Varaaha Roopam Daiva Varishtam ....
+Shiva Sambhoota Bhuvi sanjaatha."

-There are many affiliated demi-gods or Bhootas with Panjurli, the prominent ones being Guliga Panjurli, Kallurti Panjurli, Annappa Panjurli, Bobbaraya Panjurli, and so on.
-Panjurli is a collective entity that has the presence of Lord Shiva and Varaha, apart from other Daivas like Guliga, Annappa, and so on.
-In this collective entity, the daiva nartaka, or the person who participates in Kola or Daiva-Aradhana, with the presence of all the deities of Panjurli, after his servie, will become a part of this collective entity or deity called 'Panjurli'.
+Panjurli Daiva is one of the earliest Daiva who is worshipped all over Tulunadu; his earliest worship dates back to 700 BCE–800 BCE, along with Berme Daiva (Brahma).
+There are many affiliated demi-gods or Bhootas with Panjurli, the prominent ones being Guliga Panjurli, Kallurti Panjurli, Annappa Panjurli (Dharmasthala), Bobbaraya Panjurli, and so on.
+In this collective entity, the Daiva Nartaka, or the person who participates in Kola or Daiva-Aradhana, with the presence of all the deities of Panjurli, after his service, will become a part of this collective entity or deity called 'Panjurli'.
 This can be witnessed in Kanthaara, where Shiva's father (Rishab Shetty's father) vanishes inside the deep jungle.

-Bhootaradhana is not just limited to the coastal region (karavali) of Karnataka; it's evident in the coastal regions of Kerala and Tamil Nadu as well.
+Bhootaradhana is not just limited to the coastal region (Karavali) of Karnataka; it's evident in the coastal regions of Kerala as well, known as 'Theyyum'.
+'Theyyum' is prevalent in Northern Malabar region.
 In previous centuries, Bhootaradhana was evident in all parts of coastal India.
 Unfortunately, with time, these rituals faded away.
 People should conserve the ancient rituals of their regions and places.
 Not worshipping regional deities will have disastrous impacts on the regions, like floods, droughts, and so on.

 All this information is given in Agama shastras.
-Agama Shastras gives a detailed information about temples, their building architecture, and Vastu Shastras.
-Agama Shastras have information about Bhootas or Kshetrapaalas, or protectors of nature, in various parts of the world.
+Agama Shastra gives a detailed information about temples, their building architecture, and Vastu Shastra.
+Agama Shastra has information about Bhootas or Kshetrapaalas, or protectors of nature.
 Agamas are also known as Vedas.

 In our coming articles, we will be learning about Bhootaraja, or the King of Bhootas, or Patrataapa Rudra, to whom all the Bhootas or Daivas report.